Noooste/azuretls-client/README.md

 #### Response to JSON

-You can convert the response to JSON with the `response.JSON` or `response.MustJSON` methods.
+You can unmarshal the response body (JSON format) into a struct with the `response.JSON` or `response.MustJSON` methods.
 ```go
 session := azuretls.NewSession()